Product Safety FAQ

 There are free kits available to help prevent the danger of sagging or looping cords, but the best solution for child safety is to use cordless window coverings.

-The best option in window coverings in homes with smal children are cordless options.
+The best option in window coverings in homes with small children are cordless options.
 Cellular shades, roller shades and roman shades are all cordless options.
 Some roman shades have cords on the back of the shades, so be aware of this.
 Also, make sure to check out our motorized window treatments.